KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-tutorials/smart-chain-api-basics.md

 These new coins can be sent to any number of locations.
 The rules of the blockchain, as set by the blockchain's developer, determine how many coins are minted, and who receives the coins.

-For more information about how to customize your `coinbase` transactions on a Komodo asset chain, observe the many different customization parameters in the [Custom Asset Chain Parameters](../installations/asset-chain-parameters.html#ac-name) documentation.
+For more information about how to customize your `coinbase` transactions on a Komodo Smart Chain, observe the many different customization parameters in the [Custom Smart Chain Parameters](../installations/asset-chain-parameters.html#ac-name) documentation.

 For example, read about [<b>ac_reward</b>](../installations/asset-chain-parameters.html#ac-reward), [<b>ac_eras</b>](../installations/asset-chain-parameters.html#ac-eras), [<b>ac_founders</b>](../installations/asset-chain-parameters.html#ac-founders), and many others.